James Pollitt (priest)

-James Pollitt (3 April 1813 – 15 August 1881) was an Anglican missionary to South America and pioneering minister in South Australia.
+James Pollitt (3 April 1813 – 15 August 1881) was an English Anglican missionary to South America and pioneering minister in South Australia.

 History

-Pollitt was born in Worsley in historic Lancashire, a son of John Pollitt.
+Pollitt was born in Worsley in historic Lancashire, England.
+He was a son of John Pollitt.

 He decided at an early age on the life of a missionary, and trained at the Church Missionary Society College, Islington.
 In 1834 he sailed for Jamaica, where he married and son Henry was born, either in 1837 or 1840.
 His health suffered, and in 1841 he returned to England, where he spent some time recuperating in the Channel Islands.
 After further preparation, including a course of medical studies at King's College Hospital, at the end of 1842 he embarked for British Guiana, where he was promptly ordained Deacon by Bishop Austin and sent up the Essequibo River with his wife and two sons to mission to the Carib Indians.
 While there he met Sir Robert Schomburgk and his brother Dr. Richard Schomburgk, later the curator of Adelaide Botanic Garden.
 After less than a year he was forced by ill health to return to England and spent some time recuperating on the Isle of Man.
 He was ordained a priest by Bishop Sumner, of Chester, and appointed assistant curate to the church of St. Paul's, Lindale, in Westmorland.